Congratulations, you’ve decided you want to know how to start a travel blog! Let us be the first to welcome you to the club. You’re in for a fun ride!

 Get On Social Media

 Now that you’ve got an awesome travel blog, you need to sign up for social media so people can learn about you and follow your journey!
-The most obvious ones are Facebook, Instagram, Twitter and Google+, but you’ll also want to look into Snapchat, YouTube and Pinterest.
+The most obvious ones are Facebook, Instagram and Twitter and, but you’ll also want to look into Snapchat, YouTube and Pinterest.
 Go to those websites and make accounts called “Travelling Jim”, and start connecting with the world.

 Make An About Page